gyroflow/gyroflow-docs/docs/integrations/integrations.md

+This page contains tools or projects designed to work with Gyroflow.

 ## Gyroflow OpenFX

 The Gyroflow OpenFX plugin allows for applying stabilization using a `.gyroflow` file to a video directly in a video editor such as Davinci Resolve.
 This allows for stabilizing RAW and specialised video formats.
 This plugin is under development by [Ilya Epifanov](https://github.com/ilya-epifanov).
 Downloads and instructions can be found on the GitHub Repository: